silasmariusz/atmospheric-weather-card/README.md

 When this helper is set to "dark", the card will render night visuals (stars, dark clouds) regardless of the actual sun position.

+## Custom House Image Generation

+You can create a personalized 3D-style image for this card using AI image generators (like Midjourney or DALL-E 3) without needing 3D modeling skills.

+### 1. Capture a Reference
+Take a clear photo of your house or the specific area you want to display.
+Aim for a wide shot that shows the overall layout.
+Taking the photo from a corner usually helps the AI understand the perspective and depth better.

+### 2. Generate the Image
+Use a prompt that focuses on a "clean model" aesthetic.
+You can use the template below, adjusting the description to match your specific home layout.

+**Prompt Template:**
+Isometric view of a modern minimalist architectural model section from the outside.
+[Describe your specific floors or rooms here].
+Materials are matte white and light wood only.
+No complex textures, studio lighting, very clean, simplified shapes.

 ## Troubleshooting
 * **Card is blank?** Make sure you have refreshed your browser cache.
 * **Visuals look pixelated?** This is intentional to save battery.
 Increase `MAX_DPR` in the code if you want it sharper.